The Importance of Ordering a Planning Search

-The UK has also experienced a sharp increase in asking prices with the average asking price recorded in March 2016 as £303,190, a 7.6% increase on the previous year.
-This follows the moderate house price increases the UK has experienced since April 2012 and is driven in large part by increases in London with the average price of property in the capital soaring to £644,045.
+The average UK house price was recorded as £183,861 in July 2015, a 4.6% increase on the previous year.
+This follows the moderate house price increases the UK has experienced since April 2012 and is driven in large part by increases in London with the average price of property in the capital soaring to £488,782.2

 With house prices set to rise even further as demand for housing increases, it is more important than ever to ensure that purchasers are choosing the right home for them and are aware of all potential developments well ahead of purchase.

-Large scale housing developments, which have been the subject of a few stories over the past few weeks are very unlikely to be identified in the suite of mandatory searches, such as the CON29 Local Authority search, and may only be picked up by specialist companies such as Groundsure.
+Large scale developments are not always identified in the suite of mandatory searches, such as the CON29 Local Authority search, and may only be picked up by specialist companies.

 The Thorps took the Abbots to court, however the High Court was found to be in favour of the defendant and the case was dismissed.
 The lesson to take away from this is to not always rely on the sellers to disclose all information and conduct your own independent research ahead of purchase.

 Planning searches are not always the easiest to navigate, especially in large urban areas where there is a wealth of information.
-The new look Groundsure Planning report with an extended search radius allows for the easy identification of developments by summarising the number of house extensions, small and large projects on the front page.
-Alternatively, Groundsure has developed a unique report which removes misinterpretation altogether.
-The Groundsure Planning with Opinion utilises the expertise of our in-house Environmental Consultants) and highlights any potential major issues within an area.
+For this reason Groundsure has drawn on our expertise in data analysis and developed a planning report with professional opinion in conjunction with PlanVal.
+This new report takes the interpretation away from the solicitor (instead utilising the expertise of our in-house Environmental Consultants) and highlights any potential major issues within an area.

 There are two distinct and important conclusions to draw from these high profile cases – the first being that all purchasers should be aware of the first rule of a conveyancing transaction is to employ ‘caveat emptor’ (buyer beware) especially of sellers not disclosing information and should undertake their own independent enquiries.
 The second is to ensure that you thoroughly read your reports and discuss any potential issues with your solicitor or search provider.